Keybored02/Geeetech-A10M-Chimera-mod/README.md

 To assign a tool to a specific part, select the part, rigth click and tick the box of the tool you wish to assign it to.

-In the case of a multicolor print, you'll have to assign the tool before merging the parts togheter.
+In the case of a multimaterial prints, you'll have to assign the tool before merging the parts togheter.

 As you swap to DualEx, you'll notice that Cura has now a set of drop-down menus that show by default "Not overriden".
 These are the parameters that you can assign on a per tool basis.
 You can assign T0 to the support, and T1 to the infill for example.
 You can use a single extruder to handle all the waste material (Supports, brim, raft, skirt), and the other to the part itself.
 You can mixmatch them as you desire.